 Colorado Rental Agreement

-A Colorado rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Colorado rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Colorado landlord-tenant law governs and regulates these agreements.

 Colorado Rental Agreement Types